cportner/sexSelectionSpacing/paper/niussp.md

 Expect for the most educated, 25% or more have their second and third child within 24 months of the previous birth, substantially below the 24 months between pregnancies the WHO recommends.
-Furthermore, in these intervals, son preference is still evident, with the shortest birth spacing when a family has only girls.
+Furthermore, son preference is still evident in these intervals, with the shortest birth spacing occurring when a family has only girls.

 The story is very different when sex selection is used.
 Well-educated women with no sons had the most substantial lengthening of birth intervals and the most male-biased sex ratios, evidence of very significant use of sex-selective abortions.
-For example, among women with 12 or more years of education, almost 80% of third births were boys if they had two daughters first.
+For example, among women with 12 or more years of education, almost 80% of third births were boys if the women already had two daughters.
 On top of that, the 75th percentile birth interval length is nearly 70 months, a 21-month increase over four decades.
-Strikingly, most of this change occurred soon after the introduction of sex selection.
+Strikingly, more than 70% of this increase occurred in the first decade after the introduction of sex selection.

 Therefore, some women with no sons now have *longer* birth intervals than those with sons, reversing India's traditional spacing pattern.
-Although this change is manifestly not because of declining son preference, it does open the possibility of unintended positive effects on the prior daughters' health and survival, as girls-only families are now less likely to have very short birth intervals.
+Although this change is manifestly not because of declining son preference, it does open the possibility of unintended positive effects on the prior daughters' health and survival.
+Girls-only families are now less likely to have very short birth intervals, and that may, by itself, improve girls survival chances.

 # Spread of sex selection makes us overestimate fertility decline